Rhapsody Unified Architecture Framework (UAF) 1.2 profile

 The intent of this page is to share the latest version of the Unified Architecture Framework Profile for Engineering Systems Design Rhapsody.
-This version of the profile updates and supersedes the previous UAF Beta2 version of the profile and brings it up to date to support UAF 1.1 (UAF 1.1 specification).
+This version of the profile updates and supersedes the previous UAF 1.1 version of the profile and brings it up to date to support the UAF 1.2 specification.

 This version of the profile provides full support for all the views of the profile, shown below in the UAF grid.

-It should be noted this is not intended as a getting started tutorial on UAF but a set of instructions on how to install the new UAF profile and overview of the changes.
-It is intended that a “Getting started with UAF and Rhapsody” will be a series of blogs, presentations and videos for the future.
+It should be noted this is not intended as a getting started tutorial on UAF but a set of instructions on how to install the new UAF profile and get going with the helpers.

 Installing the new UAF profile